arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 processes but also the used commands, which can be useful for the following restart of all _arangodb_ processes.

-The output below is from a test machine where three instances of a _Starter_ are running locally.
+The output belove is from a test machine where three instances of a _Starter_ are running locally.
 In a more production-like scenario, you will find only one instance of _arangodb_ running: